-- 1. Hydrants shall be installed in locations to provide complete accessibility.
-Placement shall reduce the possibility of damage from vehicles or injury to pedestrians. - 2.
-When placed behind the curb, set the hydrant barrel so that no portion of the hose nozzle cap will be less than 2 feet nor more than 6 feet from the gutter face of the curb. - 3.
-When set in lawn space between the curb and the sidewalk, or between the sidewalk and property line, no portion of the hydrant or nozzle shall be within 6" of the sidewalks.
+- A. Placement - 1.
+Place fire hydrants at all intersections and at intervals no greater than 500 feet or as shown on the Drawings. - 2.
+Hydrants shall be installed in locations to provide complete accessibility.
+Placement shall reduce the possibility of damage from vehicles or injury to pedestrians. - 3.
+Hydrants to be set 2' behind sidewalk (if applicable). - 4.
+When placed behind the curb, set the hydrant barrel so that no portion of the hose nozzle cap will be less than 2 feet nor more than 6 feet from the gutter face of the curb. - 5.
+When set in lawn space between the curb and the sidewalk, or between the sidewalk and property line, no portion of the hydrant or nozzle shall be within 6" of the sidewalks. - 6.
+For hydrant installation in a cul-de-sac, see Detail 7O. - B. Installation - 1.
+Hydrants shall stand plumb and be situated so that side nozzles face the curb at a 90degree angle.

-B. Installation

-- 1. Hydrants shall stand plumb and be situated so that side nozzles face the curb at a 90-degree angle.
 If located on private property or a rural road, the nozzle shall point to the nearest roadway.
 Connect hydrant to the main with a minimum 6" diameter branch unless otherwise shown on plans. - 2.
 Provide hydrant extensions where required to obtain the proper elevation. - 3.
 Hydrants shall have 3 cubic feet of "L" rock, No. 8 Stone, washed, or other approved stone no smaller than 3/4" diameter placed around the base of the barrel for drainage capacity.
 Provide stone from the bottom of the trench to a minimum of 6" above the waste opening in the hydrant elbow. - 4.
 During construction, place a bag over new hydrants that are not ready for service.
 Remove the bag after the water main has been tested and placed in service. - 5.
-Hydrants shall be tied to the pipe with suitable anchor couplings, or restrained joints.

-C. Restraint
+Hydrants shall be tied to the pipe with suitable anchor couplings, or restrained joints. - 6.
+Install hydrants with a minimum bury not less than that required for the water mains.
+Check the hydrant locations and determine whether the hydrant requires a deeper bury depth. - 7.
+Install hydrant extensions where required to obtain proper elevation.
+Install a gate valve and valve box on each hydrant branch connection.
+Bag/cover all hydrants that have been installed but are not ready for service.
+Remove bag/cover when hydrants are ready for service.

-1. Hydrants and auxiliary valves shall be installed with a manufactured thrust restraint system, or stainless steel all threads, to stabilize valve and hydrant under all operating conditions including removal and replacement activities.
+- C. Restraint - 1.
+Hydrants and auxiliary valves shall be installed with a manufactured thrust restraint system, or stainless steel all threads, to stabilize valve and hydrant under all operating conditions including removal and replacement activities.